DataDog/documentation/content/en/tracing/profiler/compare_profiles.md

 Side-by-side comparison is helpful when you want to retain the context of both A and B profiles.
 In this mode, The flame graph on the left represents profile scoped to tags and time range scoped for A while the flame graph on the right represents profile scoped to tags and time range scoped for B.

-The methods highlighted in blue on the left flame graph show methods that do not exist in the profile B. Similarly, methods highlighted in purple show methods that exist in profile B but not in profile A.
+The methods highlighted in blue on the left flame graph show methods that were not seen running in profile B during the period that the profile was captured, or among the set of tags queried.
+Similarly, methods highlighted in purple show methods that were similarly not seen in profile A.

 The Combined comparison mode is helpful when you want to look at code performance changes in a single view.
 It computes one flame graph that averages method timings in A and B and shows an averaged difference in method timings between the two queries.